2020 Jawaharlal Nehru University attack: Background

 The Jawaharlal Nehru University (JNU) has been associated with student activism for many years.
 Since December 2019, the Jawaharlal Nehru University Students' Union (JNUSU) had been participating in Citizenship Amendment Act protests.
 On 13 November, the JNU administration raised the university's hostel fees, with a fee hike of 150%, making it the most expensive Central University in India.
 Since 28 October 2019, students of the JNU had been protesting against the fee hike.
 As part of this protest, students boycotted the final semester examinations.
-After protests, the university partially rolled back the fees increase by reducing the fee only for students from families with extreme poverty (BPL category) who do not have a scholarship.
+After protests, the university partially rolled back the fees increase by reducing the fee only for students from families with extreme poverty (BPL category) who did not have a scholarship.
 The move did not convince the students, as there was no rollback in the fee hike for non-BPL category students or for BPL students with a scholarship.
 To press the administration for a complete rollback of the increase in fees, JNUSU had continued the protests.
 The semester registration with the increased fee was started by 1 January.

 Incidents between 1 and 4 January

-JNU administration filed two FIRs (First Information Report) on 5 January at 8:39 and 8:43 p.m. against JNUSU president Aishe Ghosh and 19 others.
+The JNU administration filed two FIRs (First Information Reports) on 5 January at 8:39 and 8:43 p.m. against JNUSU president Aishe Ghosh and 19 others.
 The first FIR was for allegedly attacking JNU security guards and vandalising a server room on 4 January 2020 at 1:00 p.m., a day before the attack on campus.
 A second FIR was registered based on events that had happened on 1 January.
-On 10 January, police disclosed the names of those suspects who were involved in the incidents on 4 January.
-Police announced seven of them were members of left-wing organisations.
-The names included JNUSU president Aishe Ghosh and two people belonging to ABVP.
+On 10 January, police disclosed the names of suspects who were involved in the incidents on 4 January.
+Police announced that seven of them were members of left-wing organisations.
+The names included Ghosh and two people belonging to the ABVP.